 I am always trying to travel on a budget and save money, which usually means I don’t spring for luxury type things… The big exception, of course, is when travel hacking and scoring these free vacations.
 Thanks to this approach I’ve been able to fly first class for free, enjoy the VIP airport lounges, and stay in hotels that normally cost more than $400 per night (something I would never do if I was paying out of pocket).

 As you can see, travel hacking is useful not only for general travel and saving money but also for those who would like a little taste of luxury but don’t really have the bank account to back it up.

 Is It Worth It?

 Many people have asked me whether the hassle or effort is worth it when it comes to travel hacking, and my answer is always a resounding YES!
-First of all, there really isn’t that much effort to it… I’ve already told you about a few of the best travel hacking credit card offers available.
-The next big effort is to just focus all your spending on that one credit card, which may require you to go in and update some of your regular monthly bills.
+First of all, there really isn’t that much effort to it… I’ve already told you about a few of the best travel hacking credit cards available.
+The next big step is to just focus all your spending on that one credit card, which may require you to go in and update some of your regular monthly bills online.

-From there it is just trying to keep tabs on how much you are spending each month on that card (I use Mint.com) so you don’t fall short.
+From there it is just a matter of keeping tabs on how much you are spending each month on that card (I use Mint.com) so you don’t fall short.
 That’s it in terms of the initial part.
 I also put a reminder on my calendar to cancel the card before the end of the year if it isn’t one I want to keep (a five to ten-minute phone call).

 In terms of booking the flight, that is basically the same process as you book any other flight, you use the airline search portal and just click on Use Miles or Award Reservation (different places use different phrasing), then the results come back with the price in miles instead of dollars.
 If you’ve never used award miles, don’t worry, it is super straightforward.
 If you’ve bought a flight online, you can book award miles.